sam2829/project-4-royal-sam/README.md

 ***Register Page***

-As a User if I havn't already made an online account, I would like to be able to register an account using the register form from Allauth, so I can then be able to take part in all the site has to offer.
+As a User if I haven't already made an online account, I would like to be able to register an account using the register form from Allauth, so I can then be able to take part in all the site has to offer.

 ![Register Screenshot 1](docs/readme_screenshots/register-screenshot-1.png)